5 Fragen, die du deinem Zeolith-Verkäufer stellen musst

 That feels good, doesn't it?

-What we value at Steinkraft - the most important criteria for zeolite summarized:
+What we at Steinkraft value – the most important criteria for zeolite summarized:

-Importance of knowledge of quality criteria
+Importance of knowing quality criteria

 Different grain sizes and their applications